 Confused by Sports

-In the confines of the arena of play we will very informatively allow and surrender to the vagaries of sports.
-We’ll love it even though the outfield is uneven, or the court is slippery, or there’s the uncertainty of injuries etc. It is so easy for a good guy to lose —but that’s precisely what makes it exciting.
-Like we do with movies we choose to engage in a roller coaster ride.
+In the confines of the arena of play we will surrender to the vagaries of sports.
+We’ll love it even though the outfield is uneven, or the court is slippery, or there’s the uncertainty of injuries etc. It is so easy for a good person to lose —but that’s precisely what makes it exciting.
+Like we do with movies, we choose to engage in a roller coaster ride.
 We ride the downs because we accept that they are a fundamental aspect of the ups.
-Andy Kaufman knew that the more you hated his character the happier you would be when he got beat up (The Man In the Moon).
-The fact that we volunteer for those experiences represents an enormous lesson if we choose to meditate on it closely.

 This is actually an excellent lesson in what enlightenment truly is.
 Enlightenment is not being happy all the time.
 Enlightenment is being okay with anything.
 Even death.
-Because the real you knows that this game goes on long after time appears to run out.
-So actually comprehend the fact that you choose to suffer when you engage as fan.
-But because you chose it with your free will you have no resistant thoughts and the result is that you enjoy the experience not for its result, but for the experience itself.
-Because your spirit is not an ego.
-An ego does things, but a spirit has experiences.
-And as long as the experiences are intense and amazing and rewarding then you’ve done the only kind of winning that anyone can ever really do.
-Have fun playing. 😉
+We choose to suffer when we engage as fan.
+But because we choose it with our free will, we have no resistant thoughts, and the result is that we enjoy the experience not for its result, but for the experience itself.

 peace.
 Scott “Slap-Shot” McPherson 😉